sukanya123884/TASK_03_DA/README.md

 # In [install_sql.ipynb], I have installed necessary libraries and created a sql database, where I uploaded my csv file as name 'superstore'.
 # Now, in [query.ipynb], I have done all the sql queries.
 # Finally, I save my notebook and exported it as a html file [query.html] for user friendly view.
 # One can see sql queries in either the ipynb file or the html file.
+But it is preferred to see the
+ipynb file.
+One can view html file.
+You can Download it and run in your web Browser.